 2. You feel lost because you need to tap into your creative side

-Being creative is not just for those who choose an artistic career path.
+Being creative is not just for those who choose an artistic career.
 Creativity is absolutely essential for our experience as humans.
-And when we have cut ourselves off from expressing your creativity, you might feel a little lost.
+And if you have cut yourself off from expressing your creativity, it might make you feel a little lost.

 Creative endeavors have so many options and ranges, including: dancing, singing, acting, drawing, painting, sculpting, shooting movies, building or constructing things, sewing, crocheting, or even gardening.
-These activities can fill our souls in deep ways, and when they are missing from our lives, we can begin to feel like we’re not on the right path, or feel like something’s wrong.
+These activities can fill our souls in deep ways, and when they are missing from our lives, we can begin to realize we’re not on the right journey, or think something’s wrong.

-3. You feel lost in life because need to break up the monotony
+3. You need to break up the monotony

 I’ve heard it said that you can’t live the same day for 60 years and call it a life.
-We can easily get burnt out and feel lost when life just seems all the same.
+We can easily get burnt out and struggle with the feeling of being lost when life just seems all the same.

 This has been particularly difficult since March of 2020, as travel came to a standstill, restaurants weren’t safe, and many local places closed down because of the pandemic.
 Many more people may be feeling a bit lost because of the monotony in daily life.